Pages & Pours: Four Book-and-Wine Pairings for the Holidays

 “There’s no friend as loyal as a book,” Hemingway once wrote.
 I’d argue a great glass of wine comes pretty close.

-Put the two together, and you’ve got one of life’s simplest luxuries: a chance to sit still and let your mind wander somewhere wonderful.
+Put the two together, and you’ve got one of life’s simplest luxuries: a chance to sit still and let your mind wander to faraway places.
 Whether you’re buying for a curious reader, an adventurous wine lover, or someone who’s both, these pairings make holiday gifting easy.

 Champagne Charlie: The Frenchman Who Taught Americans to Love Champagne